William Maitland of Lethington: Life

 By Elizabeth's orders, Sir William Drury saw himself obliged to surrender his prisoners to Regent Morton, and the gallant Kirkcaldy and his brother were executed at the Market Cross in Edinburgh.
 Maitland of Lethington, already ill, was moved to a cell in the newly completed Leith Tolbooth, for his own protection, where the following month he either died "in the Roman fashion" by taking his own life, through poison on 9 July 1573, rather than face the humiliation of public execution.
 His body apparently lay unmoved for a considerable time, and was partially consumed by rats.

 Family

 On 6 January 1567, Maitland married the much younger Mary Fleming, one of the "Four Marys" who accompanied Mary, Queen of Scots, to France in 1548 as her principal attendants.
 Jamie Reid-Baxter has suggested that the Scots Renaissance comedy Philotus, about a lecherous octogenarian seeking marriage to a teenage girl, may first have been performed during the Maitland-Fleming wedding celebrations in Stirling.

-The Great Seal (charter number 1519, confirmed at Holyroodhouse on 8 April 1588), gives James Maitland of Lethington (born 1568) as "son and heir of William Maitland of Lethington, Royal Secretary".
+Their son, James Maitland of Lethington (born 1568), wrote a history of the early years of Mary, Queen of Scots.
 William Maitland's daughter, Margaret, married Robert Ker, 1st Earl of Roxburghe.

 William Maitland was the brother of John Maitland, 1st Lord Maitland of Thirlestane, Lord Chancellor of Scotland, and Marie Maitland, considered a scribe of the Maitland Folio and Quarto.